ledcoyote/ledcoyote.github.io/_posts/2025-01-07-castaneda-built-world.md

 After a few moments of confusion I realized that the unfathomably tall tower on the distant mountain was actually a normal-sized tower on the next hill over.
 My mind had gone ruthlessly into explaining mode and filled in the hole.
-I reflected on the experience as I had in past instances, and briefly mourned its passing.
+I reflected on the experience and, as I had in past instances, briefly mourned its passing.